Author: Ron Graham

 It is encouraging to be among two or three thousand gathered together, as in the first church of Christ in Jerusalem (Acts 2:41-47).
 It can be discouraging to be in a church of only two or three.

 However Jesus is just as much present with the two or three as he is with the two or three thousand.
 What counts is not the numbers, but faithfulness to his name and his gospel.

-So even if you are in a small church, be strong and very courageous.
+So even if you are in a small number, be strong and very courageous.
 Christ is present with you.

 2 In the face of advancing years

 When we draw near to that "three score years and ten" (Psalms 90:10) or even as we pass it, we can look back on fruitless wasted years and wonder what happened to our dreams.
 However, our satisfaction is in the future, a fruitful eternity, a realization of that hope which does not disappoint (Romans 5:5).

 We may soon walk through "the valley of the shadow of death" (Psalms 23:4) but our Shepherd Jesus Christ will lead us through the valley and into the hills of glory where we shall lie down in green pastures beside the still waters, until he gathers us home to heaven.

 With this bright hope before us, let us be strong and very courageous in the face of death.